Is Depression Contagious? Understanding Mental Health Conditions And Treatment Options

 Due to the news and social media, many people are barraged with negative images, edited photos, and perfectionist views.
 It can be challenging to feel you can't meet the standards presented.
 If the media you consume causes worsening symptoms, consider taking a break or consuming more positive stories and posts.
 You can unfollow accounts on social media that make you feel you need to compete or that you aren't "enough."

-Seek professional support
+Seek professional support and treatment for mental health conditions

 Whether the person influencing your mental health is someone close to you or someone you spend time with, individual therapy can often effectively manage feelings of depression.
 You can find a local therapist specializing in treating clients for depression through your medical provider or look online at a psychological directory to find therapists that take your insurance or work with specific conditions.

-Statistics show that nearly one in ten adults in the United States have a depressive disorder.
+Statistics show that nearly one in ten adults in the United States has a depressive disorder.
 While managing your stress levels, practicing self-care, and attempting to avoid negative influences might help, lifestyle changes cannot "cure" depression.

 If you or someone you love is seeking professional guidance to cope with depression or another mental health issue, a therapist or counselor might be of benefit.
 The rise in popularity of online therapy has provided a solution to some of the barriers to treatment experienced by many people living with depression, such as difficulty leaving home or an urge to withdraw from social situations.

 Platforms like BetterHelp match individuals with licensed online therapists experienced in treating depression and other mental health challenges.
 Online therapy may allow you to engage in sessions on your schedule from home or anywhere with an internet connection.
-Additionally, you can speak with a psychotherapist via phone, online message, and video chat.
+Additionally, you can speak with a psychotherapist via phone, online message, or video chat.

 Takeaway

-Is a depressed mood contagious?
+Is depressed mood contagious?

 Is it possible for someone to give you depression?